Acute Seizures and Status Epilepticus in Infants and Children - Paediatric Intensive Care Unit, Leeds Children’s Hospital

 - IV phenobarbitone 20mg/kg loading dose.
 Infuse over 30 minutes

 - IV midazolam.
-Start with a bolus of 100microgram/kg plus an infusion at 2microgram/kg/min.
+Start with a bolus of 100microgram/kg plus a continuous infusion at 2microgram/kg/min.
 Reassess every 15 minutes.
 If no response then give a further bolus, before increasing by 2 microgram/kg/min.
 Repeat until response seen, up to a maximum of 20 microgram /kg/min.

-- Consider IV levetiracetam 40mg/kg (dose approved by Drug and Therapeutics Group for patients aged 6 months to 18 years).
+- Consider a STAT dose of IV levetiracetam 40mg/kg (max 2.5g) infused over 5 minutes - dose approved by Drug and Therapeutics Group for patients aged 6 months to 18 years.

-- IV thiopentone 4mg/kg bolus.
-Infusion dose 2-8 mg/kg/hr to induce burst suppression for 24 to 48 hours.
+- IV thiopentone 2mg/kg bolus in neonates or 4mg/kg in children over 1 month of age.
+Continuous infusion dose 2-8 mg/kg/hr to induce burst suppression for 24 to 48 hours.
 Must be done with cerebral function monitoring and under consultant supervision.
 Patient may require inotropic support.

 - For unexplained refractory SE in neonates and infants start pyridoxine 30mg/kg/day

-- Consider folinic acid 5-15mg BD in neonates
+- Consider folinic acid (calcium folinate) 15mg once daily in neonates

-- Consider biotin 10mg OD in neonates after discussion with a metabolic consultant or paediatric neurologist
+- Consider biotin 10mg once daily in neonates after discussion with a metabolic consultant or paediatric neurologist

 Cefotaxime for any child in whom CNS infection cannot be excluded, all seizures >30 min, complex febrile seizures.

-Have a low threshold for giving Aciclovir (for herpes simplex encephalitis) and Erythromycin (for mycoplasma encephalitis).
+Have a low threshold for giving aciclovir (for herpes simplex encephalitis) and clarithromycin (for mycoplasma encephalitis).
 Aciclovir should be given to any child with a first or unexplained febrile SE until herpes simplex encephalitis is excluded.

-Aciclovir and erythromycin should both be added if:
+Aciclovir and clarithromycin should both be added if:

 - History of prodromal illness that may suggest encephalitis: fever, altered consciousness, behavioural changes, or history of recent herpes infection